Bank of Hamilton: History

 Like the other Canadian chartered banks, it issued its own paper money.
 The Bank of Canada was established through the Bank of Canada Act of 1934 and the banks relinquished their right to issue their own currency.

 The headquarters after the addition in 1905 of six floors, designed by Charles Mills.
-It was demolished in 1982.
+The building was demolished in 1982.

 By 1905 the bank was doing so well that it decided to expand its head office, adding on an additional 8 storeys.
 This is significant because the bank headquarters became Hamilton's first skyscraper on the corner of King and James Street.
 This tall building attracted the attention of Harry H. Gardiner of Washington, known as the Human Fly.
 He climbed the Bank of Hamilton building on November 11, 1918, to celebrate the end of World War I.

 The Bank of Hamilton operated an ice hockey team in the Winnipeg Bankers' League, which included its local employees and was coached by branch manager H. J. Sterling.

 The Bank of Hamilton merged with the Canadian Bank of Commerce (later to become the Canadian Imperial Bank of Commerce, or CIBC) on January 2, 1924.
 It was one of the last surviving banks in Canada that was not headquartered in Toronto or Montreal.

 Thirty-five members of the Bank of Hamilton from branches across Canada died as a result of their World War I service.
 Their names were listed on a bronze memorial plaque which is currently displayed at the former Bank of Montreal (1928) building in Hamilton, Ontario.